-How to break the rules with a precise method
+How to break the rules by establishing clear priorities

 “The young man knows the rules, but the old man knows the exceptions.” — Oliver Wendell Holmes, Sr.

 Are rules meant to protect, help, or limit us?

 Most people are afraid to break the rules.
 Others believe it’s the only way to make things happen — they think rules are meant to be broken.

 Some people approach life like everything is forbidden unless it’s permitted.
 Others think that everything is allowed until it’s explicitly prohibited.

 What about you?

 The problem with a rigid approach to rules is that it divides people — you are either a conformist or a rebel.